Tips For Packing Luggage

-Keep small and light - don't expect airlines to stow extra large packages in the cabin.
-If you buy a large and/or fragile African souvenir (those wooden giraffe spring to mind) it may have to go in the aircraft hold.
+Keep small and light - don't expect airlines to always be able to stow large packages in the cabin.
+If you buy a large and/or fragile item such as an African souvenir (those wooden giraffes spring to mind) it may have to take it's chances in the aircraft hold.

 Essential Hand Luggage Contents

-- Small toiletry bag (if you don't want to rely on the free airline kit).
+- Small toiletry bag (don't rely on getting a free airline kit).

 - Essential medication.